-All efforts are made to maintain the accuracy of the information on this Website but Doncaster Council cannot accept responsibility for errors or omissions the data may contain nor any loss or damage which may occur from the use of the information.
+All effort is made to maintain the accuracy of the information on this Website but Doncaster Council cannot accept responsibility for errors or omissions the data may contain nor any loss or damage which may occur from the use of the information.
 If you find anything that causes concern please let us know.

 Data Protection Act of 1998

-When communicating with Doncaster Council through the website we will not collect any information without your permission.
-There are a number of forms on the site, which either request feedback about a particular subject or a questionnaire that forms part of a consultation document.
+When communicating with Doncaster Works through the website we will not collect any information without your permission.
+There are a number of forms on the site that can be downloaded or that request feedback or surveys.
 In most cases, you are not required to provide us with any personal details.
 If we do require personal information, then the reasons for this will be stated on the individual form or questionnaire.

-However, if you are willing to provide us with at least your email address it will allow us to respond to your returned form.
+However, if you are willing to provide us with at least your email address it will allow us to respond to you direct.
 Additional personal details will allow us to measure the activity of our site.

-Third party Internet sites that you can link to through the Doncasterworks Web Site are not covered by our Privacy and Security policy.
-Any personal information you enter through these sites are subject to the individual sites Privacy and Security policies and Doncasterworks Web Site Partners cannot accept any responsibility or liability for these sites.
+Third party internet sites that you can link to through our website are not covered by our Privacy and Security policy.
+Any personal information you enter through these sites are subject to the individual sites Privacy and Security policies and Doncaster Works cannot accept any responsibility or liability for these sites.